 How DECO Can Help

 At DECO, our specialty is untangling the complex webs of coverage eligibility in order to help healthcare organizations get reimbursed for the care they’ve provided.
 We walk patients and clinical staff through the processes of applying and receiving Medicaid and other government programs, and our knowledge of the system helps us get more people the help they need to cover their medical expenses.
 If your hospital or healthcare organization needs assistance with getting patients Medicaid coverage, we can help.
-We are also certified Health Insurance Marketplace Navigators for South Carolina.
 Contact us today for more information!